Flaxen/JustJacob/customMapMaker/README.txt

 This is how to properly use the customMapMaker:

-DISCLAIMER:
-  Values in these files are hard coded for 128x32 images -> 128x4 arrays and if you wish to use any other sizes for other displays these values has to be changed manually.

-Go to https://www.dcode.fr/binary-image and upload your 128x32 image.
+Go to "https://www.dcode.fr/binary-image" and upload your image.
+The image has to be the same size as the screen or scaled to the screen size.
 There are plenty of setting which are summed up below:

   "Width of picture"
     Sets the width of the converted picture.
-    As you want your picture to remain 128x32 you want to choose "ORIGINAL SIZE" or a "CUSTOM WIDTH" of 128.
+    As you want your picture to remain 128x32(or whatever screen size you have) you want to choose "ORIGINAL SIZE" or a "CUSTOM WIDTH" of a value equal to your SCREEN_WIDTH found in settings.h file.

   "Threshold Black/White"
     This has always been left on 50%